Mleczkow71/Homework-Week-1/README.md

 ---

 **What is fintcech domain researched?**:
-The case study covers *Payment and Billing* domain also refered to as BNPL (Buy Now Pay Later) as it has undergone a significant structural changes and innovations pver the past years accelerated by COVID digital shift.
+The case study covers *Payment and Billing* domain also refered to as BNPL (Buy Now Pay Later) as it has undergone a significant structural changes and innovations over the past years accelerated by COVID digital shift.
 BNPL been shaped in a booming findtech discipline changing a life of every person.

 There are number of key competitors: